-[RepositoryThatIsQueried]

-GroupServerJobType=combine

-GroupServerSections=RepositoryThatGetsUpdates

-GroupServerStartDelaySecs=10
+[RepositoryThatIsQueried] GroupServerJobType=combine GroupServerSections=RepositoryThatGetsUpdates GroupServerStartDelaySecs=10

-'''

-To set up redirection, you must set up multiple OmniGroupServer repositories to retrieve user and group information from the same source.
+IDOL (11.5) Page 46 of 80 To set up redirection, you must set up multiple OmniGroupServer repositories to retrieve user and group information from the same source.
 One of these repositories can be queried while the others are updated.